Kinto/kinto/cliquet_docs/rationale.rst

 .. figure:: images/cliquet-base.png
     :align: center

-    *Cliquet* brings a set of simple but essential features to build APIs.
+    *Kinto-Core* brings a set of simple but essential features to build APIs.

 * Configuration through INI files or environment variables;
 * Pluggable storage and cache backends;